 Research and Enterprise is responsible for supporting and developing research, knowledge transfer and impact activities.

-The Business Development Team work with academic staff to develop and undertake knowledge exchange and impact activities and to derive social, including commercial, benefit from existing research.
+The Commercialisation Team work with academic staff to develop and undertake knowledge exchange and impact activities and to derive social, including commercial, benefit from existing research.
 Services from this team are often provided over a prolonged period of close collaboration with the staff member and are dependent on their needs and the needs of the wider department and potential external partners.

 Economic Development is concerned with growing the economy through the creation of more businesses, jobs and improved skills.
 Government funding is provided to drive growth and productivity through investment in economic infrastructure, business innovation, employability and skills.

 Funding applications are made on behalf of the institution rather than individual or groups of academic staff.
 The Team may disperse won funds to academic and external partnerships where a partnership can demonstrate the potential for economic growth and meets the requirements of the funding application.